filamentgroup/politespace/README.md

 Use `pattern="[0-9]*"` for numeric keyboards on iOS.

-This script does not work reliably cross-browser with `<input type="number">`: independent of `politespace`, WebKit removes the value on blur when the user types a non-numeric character in the field (also fails on when setting `myElement.value`).
+This script does not work reliably cross-browser with `<input type="number">`: independent of `politespace`, WebKit removes the value on blur when a script attempts to add a non-numeric character in the field, for example: `myElement.value = "1,000"`.

 Make sure your `maxlength` value is large enough to allow for the addition of the whitespace.